dbaston/gdal/doc/source/user/virtual_file_systems.rst

 See :ref:`/vsiadls/ <vsiadls>` for a related filesystem for Azure Data Lake Storage Gen2.

 It also allows sequential writing of files.
-No seeks or read operations are then allowed, so in particular direct writing of GeoTIFF files with the GTiff driver is not supported, unless, if, starting with GDAL 3.2, the :decl_configoption:`CPL_VSIL_USE_TEMP_FILE_FOR_RANDOM_WRITE` configuration option is set to ``YES``, in which case random-write access is possible (involves the creation of a temporary local file, whose location is controlled by the :decl_configoption:`CPL_TMPDIR` configuration option).
+No seeks or read operations are then allowed, so in particular direct writing of GeoTIFF files with the GTiff driver is not supported, unless, if, starting with GDAL 3.2, the :config:`CPL_VSIL_USE_TEMP_FILE_FOR_RANDOM_WRITE` configuration option is set to ``YES``, in which case random-write access is possible (involves the creation of a temporary local file, whose location is controlled by the :config:`CPL_TMPDIR` configuration option).
 A block blob will be created if the file size is below 4 MB.
 Beyond, an append blob will be created (with a maximum file size of 195 GB).

 Deletion of files with :cpp:func:`VSIUnlink`, creation of directories with :cpp:func:`VSIMkdir` and deletion of (empty) directories with :cpp:func:`VSIRmdir` are also possible.
 Note: when using :cpp:func:`VSIMkdir`, a special hidden :file:`.gdal_marker_for_dir` empty file is created, since Azure Blob does not natively support empty directories.
 If that file is the last one remaining in a directory, :cpp:func:`VSIRmdir` will automatically remove it.
 This file will not be seen with :cpp:func:`VSIReadDir`.
 If removing files from directories not created with :cpp:func:`VSIMkdir`, when the last file is deleted, its directory is automatically removed by Azure, so the sequence ``VSIUnlink("/vsiaz/container/subdir/lastfile")`` followed by ``VSIRmdir("/vsiaz/container/subdir")`` will fail on the :cpp:func:`VSIRmdir` invocation.